MicrosoftDocs/microsoft-community-training/microsoft-community-training/settings/configurations-on-the-training-platform.md

 Features:Events
 ```

-Microsoft Community Training portal utilizes **Microsoft Azure Service Bus** to integrate with other supporting Azure services (like Azure Storage, Azure Media Service) for enhancing user experience.
-All events that trigger the service bus can be tracked and further be used for specific actions.
+The Community Training portal utilizes **Microsoft Azure Service Bus** to integrate with other supporting Azure services (like Azure Storage, Azure Media Service) for enhancing user experience.
+All events that trigger the service bus can be tracked and used for specific actions.
 You can enable this feature to get updates on specific triggers.

 By default, this feature remains in **disabled** state.